Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Results

 To extract meaningful invariants that remain unchanged under adiabatic processes, we perform the Smith decomposition: \ba q = L \cdot \Lambda \cdot R, \ea where $L$ and $R$ are $N^{\rho}_{\rm UC} \times N^{\rho}_{\rm UC}$ and $N_{\rm adia} \times N_{\rm adia}$ unimodular matrices, respectively. $\Lambda$ is an $N^{\rho}_{\rm UC} \times N_{\rm adia}$ matrix with non-negative integers on the diagonal and zeros for all entries off the diagonal.
 We will always choose $L$ and $R$ such that the distinct diagonal entries $\lambda, \lambda', \lambda'', \dots$ of $\Lambda$ are sorted in decreasing order, $\lambda > \lambda' > \lambda'' \dots \geq 0$.
 The nonzero diagonal entries of $\Lambda$ are known as the elementary divisors of $q$.
 Notably, the number of elementary divisors of $q$ is equal to ${\rm rank}(q)$.

-{A linear combination of adiabatic processes changes the symmetry-representation vector $p$ by $\Delta p = q \cdot z$ with $z \in \Z^{N_{\rm adia}}$ a vector of integers specifying the adiabatic process.} It follows that under any adiabatic process the quantities \ba \theta_i =
+A linear combination of adiabatic processes changes the symmetry-representation vector $p$ by $\Delta p = q \cdot z$ with $z \in \Z^{N_{\rm adia}}$ a vector of integers specifying the adiabatic process.
+It follows that under any adiabatic process the quantities \ba \theta_i =

 \ea are invariant under all adiabatic processes, i.e., $\Delta \theta_i = 0$.
-This follows from {the fact that \ba \Delta \theta_i = (L^{-1} \cdot q \cdot z)_i = \Lambda_{ii} (R \cdot z)_i. \ea Since $R$ is unimodular, $(R \cdot z)_i \in \Z$ and thus $\Delta \theta_i \in \Lambda_{ii} \Z$}, which vanishes for all $i$ according to Eq.~\eqref{eq:SRSI_definition}.
+This follows from the fact that \ba \Delta \theta_i = (L^{-1} \cdot q \cdot z)_i = \Lambda_{ii} (R \cdot z)_i. \ea Since $R$ is unimodular, $(R \cdot z)_i \in \Z$ and thus $\Delta \theta_i \in \Lambda_{ii} \Z$, which vanishes for all $i$ according to Eq.~\eqref{eq:SRSI_definition}.
 Eq.~\eqref{eq:SRSI_definition} constitute our definition for the SRSIs.
 The first and second cases in Eq.~\eqref{eq:SRSI_definition} correspond to $\Z_{\Lambda_{ii}}$SRSIs and $\Z$SRSIs, respectively.
 We refer to $\Z_{\Lambda_{ii}}$SRSIs collectively as $\Z_n$SRSIs.
 Practically, for $\Z_n$SRSIs, we only consider $i$ with $\Lambda_{ii} > 1$, as $\Z_1$SRSIs are trivial.
-For further details on the algorithm obtaining SRSIs and the exhaustive listing of SRSIs in all SGs with and without SOC, see Secs.~SIII and SVIA of the SM~\cite{supple}, respectively.
+For further details on the algorithm obtaining SRSIs and the exhaustive listing of SRSIs in all SGs with and without SOC, see SN 3 and SN 7A, respectively.